samdoghor/myte/CONTRIBUTING.md

 ### **Issue Tracker** 🐞

-If you encounter any issues while using Myte, please report them in the issue tracker.
+If you encounter any issues while using Myte, please before opening an issue, ensure similar issues has not been reported already, if it has been previously reported, just comment under that issue, else report them in the issue tracker.
 Please include as much detail as possible, including steps to reproduce the issue.

 **If you find a security vulnerability, do NOT open an issue.
 Email [myte_security@samdoghor.com](mailto:myte_security@samdoghor.com) instead.**